lukatales/rejuvwalkthrough/chapter 1/postpoisonbadge.md

 ### HQ 7: Wretched Music
 ---

-You can only accept this quest at nighttime, but after you accept you can complete it at any time of day.
+You can only accept this quest at nighttime.

 Prepare for a battle, talk to the Chrisola Hotel receptionist and go to the basement.